Aleksey-Golub/Mini-RPG/README.md

 # Mini-RPG
-MiniRPG is a mini role-playing game on Windows Forms and .Net 6.0, created as a pet-project for fun.
+MiniRPG is a mini role-playing game on Windows Forms and .Net 6.0, created as a pet-project for fun with simple "placeholder" graphic.

 Loot, Monsters and Quest waiting for you, Adventurer!!!